 Juvenile Manila clams held in ambient or elevated pCO2 seawater for three weeks were heat shocked to assess the influence of elevated pCO2 conditions on thermal tolerance (Figure 3).

-No differences in survival, OM, or MDD were observed at 39°C (the pre determined minimum lethal temperature) or 38°C heat shock (p>0.05).
+No differences in survival, OM, or MDD were observed at 39°C (the pre-determined minimum lethal temperature) or 38°C heat shock (p>0.05).
 The OM in animals heat shocked at 39°C occurred on day 3 in both the ambient and elevated pCO2 treatment with a mean day of death for animals exposed to 39°C of 4.1 DPT for animals treated with ambient pCO2 seawater while the elevated pCO2 treatment was slightly lower at 3.8 DPT.
 The OM at 38°C occurred on day 4 in both the ambient and elevated pCO2 treatments.
 The MDD for animals heat shocked at 38°C was 6.6 and 6.7 for ambient and elevated pCO2 treated animals respectively with 64.3% surviving until day 7 in the ambient pCO2 group and 71.4% surviving in the elevated pCO2 treatment.

-Events associated with global climate change, such as ocean acidification and increasing sea surface temperatures, will occur in concert with other naturally occurring environmental stressors.
+Global climate change’s associated effects, such as ocean acidification and increasing sea surface temperatures, will occur in concert with other naturally occurring environmental stressors.
+Some of these naturally occurring stressors may be benign under normal environmental conditions, but could become stressful or lethal when an organism is faced with a novel, sustained stressor.
 Concurrent changes in temperature and carbonate chemistry can have additive, synergistic, or antagonistic effects on physiological processes (Folt et al. 1999; Darling and Cote 2008; Hofmann and Todgham 2010).
 Intertidal and shallow subtidal species may already be functioning close to their physiological limits and thus may be more susceptible to changing environmental conditions as a result of climate change (Tomanek 2008; Somero 2010; Peck et al. 2009, 2010; Christensen et al. 2011).

-Alternatively, organisms inhabiting these ecosystems may be more adapted to harsh conditions.
-Depending on the species and developmental period, the mechanism of combined stressors can vary (Pörtner 2008).
+Alternatively, organisms inhabiting these highly dynamic ecosystems may be more adapted to harsh conditions.
+Depending on the species and developmental period, the effects of combined stressors can vary (Pörtner 2008).
 For example, antagonistic effects of combined thermal and elevated pCO2 conditions were observed in the tropical sea urchin, Tripneustes gratilla, where elevated pCO2 conditions reduced calcification and nullified the positive growth impact of warmer temperatures (Brennand et al. 2010).
 Combined high pCO2 and thermal treatments increased mortality of larval red abalone, Haliotis rufenscens, compared to either treatment alone (Zippay and Hofman 2010).
 A multispecies study among bivalves showed a variable effect of elevated pCO2 and warmer temperatures on growth and survival of larval and juvenile eastern oysters, Crassostrea virginica, hard clams Mercenaria mercenaria, and bay scallops, Argopecten irradians (Talmage and Gobler 2011).
 Variability among species may be due, in part, to differences in life history among species (Talmage and Gobler 2011).
 Similar to the results presented for juvenile Manila clams, mortality of juvenile M. mercenaria was unaffected by elevated temperatures suggesting a potential resistance of infaunal species to increased temperature and pCO2 conditions.

 Conclusions